Mohsnmonji/mohsnmonji.github.io/_pages/front.md

   </p>
   <!-- Description -->
 <p style="font-size:18px; color:#333; text-align:justify; line-height:1.8; margin:20px 0;">
   I am a member of the Bakhtiari tribe (Haft Lang – “Seven Legs”) from the Zagros Mountains and a sociologist of well-being.
-My research is broadly concerned with the political economy of health, black feminist thought, settler colonialism, Indigenous resurgence, and Indigenous well-being.
+My research is broadly concerned with the political economy of health, Black feminist thought, settler colonialism, Indigenous resurgence, and Indigenous well-being.
 </p>
 <!-- Button -->
   <div style="margin-bottom:20px;">